 If you visit the state be sure to know Wyoming Alcohol Laws.

-- PIRE.
+- DOJ.
 Guide to Responsible Alcohol Sale.
 Off-Premises Clerk, Licensee, and Manager Training.
-Rockville, MD: PIRE, 1999.

-Note: Do not rely on this site for legal facts.
-Nor on any other site.
+- Do not rely on this site for legal facts.
 Laws change.
 Also, courts often reinterpret them.
 A town may have its own higher age to sell alcohol in off-premises stores.
-This website doesn’t provide legal advice.
-So always consult a lawyer for that.
+This site doesn’t give legal advice.
+Please see a lawyer with questions.